 What Kind of Mushrooms Should I Use?

 One of the essential things to decide before cooking is what type of mushrooms to use.
-Our mushroom ramen recipe uses a collection of dried mushrooms (lion's mane, reishi, etc.), but you can use just one of these species if you prefer.
-It also features fresh shiitake mushrooms, though it's possible to substitute closed-cup, button, or chestnut mushrooms if they are easier to find.
+Our mushroom ramen recipe uses a collection of fresh mushrooms (shiitake), but you can use multiple species if you prefer.
+Whilst we use shiitake mushrooms, it's possible to substitute closed-cup, button, or chestnut mushrooms if they are easier to find.

 It's worth noting that each mushroom species has its own benefits.
 If you are using mushrooms for a particular purpose, you should consider reading up on each species and what it's capable of.

 For example, shiitake mushrooms are loaded with fiber and B vitamins.
 Shiitake has also been used in Chinese medicine to boost health and longevity, as well as improve circulation.

 Meanwhile, reishi mushroom is thought to be an excellent immune supporter, as it may improve the activity of white blood cells.

 It's recommended to do some brief research before buying mushrooms.
 This way, you can get the mushrooms that work best for you, making this ramen soup even better for you than the standard nourishing meal.